President of Waterstone Musical Instruments

 Working with Tom has changed the process.
 We spend a fair amount of time thinking about what we like then we put the design together.
 I very much enjoy the drafting part of it and think that Tom offers so much perspective to the process.

-designs lend themselves to specific finishes?
+Do certain designs lend themselves to specific finishes?
 What is your favorite finish?

 I am a big fan of figured tops and generally like translucent finishes with or without bursts.
 Some models will beg for an opaque finish but it all is very subjective.
 Oftentimes I will push for sparkles or unusual tops just to see if it prompts any new ideas.
 It is a never-ending march through the color box.

 My favorite finish is probably the translucent oxblood with a flame maple top which is currently on the Mildred hollow body guitar.
 It is very deep and bold and really has my attention at this point.